DerekPascarella/EMITVols.1-3EnglishPatchFMTowns/README.md

 <ul>
   <li>English language mode is enabled by default for menus and story mode.</li>
   <li>Japanese text in each volume's side game has been translated to English.</li>
+  <li>Due to the patch breaking the original Japanese font, the Japanese language mode has been entirely disabled.</li>
 </ul>

 <h2>About the Game</h2>